Biography

 Download PDF

-Justin Caguiat (b.
-1989, Tokyo) lives and works between New York and Oakland, California.
-Recent solo exhibitions include Greene Naftali, New York (2022); The Warehouse, Dallas (2022); Taka Ishii Gallery, Tokyo (2021); Modern Art, London (2023, 2020); and 15 Orient, New York (2018).
-Significant group shows include Modern Art, London (2023, 2021); Lomex, New York hosted by Arcadia Missa, London (2020); and Clima, Milan (2019).
+Justin Caguiat was born in Tokyo in 1989.
+A solo presentation of his work, Zodiac Machine, curated by Hans Ulrich Obrist and organized by Fundación Sandretto Re Rebaudengo, will travel to the Serpentine Gallery in London in fall of 2026.
+His work will also be featured in a two-person exhibition at CCA Wattis Institute, San Francisco, opening June 10.
+Recent solo exhibitions include Ezra and Cecile Zilkha Gallery, Wesleyan University, Middletown (2024); Greene Naftali, New York (2022); The Warehouse, Dallas (2022); Taka Ishii Gallery, Tokyo (2021); Modern Art, London (2023, 2020); and 15 Orient, New York (2018).
+Significant group shows include Greene Naftali, New York (2023); Modern Art, London (2023, 2021); Lomex, New York hosted by Arcadia Missa, London (2020); and Clima, Milan (2019).
 Caguiat is a published poet and has participated in various readings and performances, including in 2017 at the Kunsthalle Zurich, Switzerland.
-His work is in the collections of the Dallas Museum of Art; the Hammer Museum, Los Angeles; Hessel Museum of Art, Annandale-On-Hudson, New York; Museum of Contemporary Art, Chicago; Museum of Contemporary Art, Los Angeles; and San Francisco Museum of Modern Art, among others.
+His work is in the collections of the Dallas Museum of Art; the Hammer Museum, Los Angeles; Hessel Museum of Art, Annandale-on-Hudson, New York; Museum of Contemporary Art, Chicago; Museum of Contemporary Art, Los Angeles; and San Francisco Museum of Modern Art, among others.

 Contact